Ancient Celebrations for Today

 This post may include affiliate links* and I may earn a small commission from qualifying purchases.
 Mabon House only features products that I believe in and use myself or that I believe my readers would enjoy.
 Thank you!

-A lesser known Pagan holiday, Litha occurs during the Summer Solstice between June 19 -22.
+A lesser known Wheel of the Year celebration, Litha occurs during the Summer Solstice between June 19 -22.
 More commonly referred to as Midsummer’s Night, Litha is believed to be a time when faerie folk pass into the human world at Twilight and offer blessings.
 Litha is a time to celebrate the abundance and beauty of Mother Earth.
 Flowers are in bloom and gardens are producing fresh vegetables and fruits.
 Gather family and friends to celebrate the longest day of the year and coming harvest season.

 History of Litha